Zynachu/WinIsland/README.md

 # WinIsland - A Dynamic Island copy for Windows 10/11
 WinIsland (Windows Island) is a Dynamic Island-like recreation for Windows 10/11<br>
-Dynamic Island is a feature in iOS in which the camera notch acts as part of the software used for showing notifications and system events.
+Dynamic Island is a feature in iOS in which the camera notch acts as part of the software used for showing notifications and system events.<br>
+You can download the latest nightly build [here](https://nightly.link/Zynachu/WinIsland/workflows/dotnet-publish/master) and the latest pre-release [here.](https://github.com/Zynachu/WinIsland/releases/)
 ## Features
 Currently, It can only let you control music players, see volume changes and see the thumbnail art.<br>
 I am expanding this so you could see other useful information like the Weather or total notifications.